-"I ain't (explective) leaving," said one skateboarder before punching the park ranger in the face and wrestling him to the ground.
+"I ain't (explective) leaving," said one skateboarder before punching the 35-year-old park ranger in the face and wrestling him to the ground.

 The violent altercation occurred around 5 p.m. in the iconic Center City park, located at 15th Street and John F. Kennedy Boulevard, according to Mariano Verrico, of Essex Fells, N.J., who caught the fight on camera.

-"He got kicked in the head repeatedly and spit on," Verrico said.
+"He got kicked in the head repeatedly and spit on," he said.
 "When he was down towards the end..., the one kid who did everything leaned down and spit on him.
 It was really disgraceful."

 Verrico stopped at LOVE Park, where police began enforcing a skateboarding ban in 2002, with his friends and cousins, who he was visiting for the day in Philadelphia, he said.